jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/10-Build Configuration.md

 #### Built-in Options

-Jerkar defines some standard options that are used by Jerkar engine itself.
-They respect an UpperCamelCase naming convention :
+Jerkar defines some built-in options that are used by the engine itself.
+Unlike regular options, they respect an UpperCamelCase naming convention :

-- LogVerbose (shorthand -LV) : if true, logs will display 'trace' level logs.
+- -LogVerbose (shorthand -LV) : if true, logs will display 'trace' level logs.
-- LogHeaders (shorthand -LH) : if true, meta-information about the build creation itself and method execution will be logged.
+- -LogHeaders (shorthand -LH) : if true, meta-information about the build creation itself and method execution will be logged.
-- LogMaxLength (shorthand -LML) : Console will do a carriage return automatically after N characters are outputted in a single line (ex : -LML=120).
+- -LogMaxLength (shorthand -LML) : Console will do a carriage return automatically after N characters are outputted in a single line (ex : -LML=120).
-- BuildClass (shorthand -BC) : Force to use the specified class as the build class to invoke.
+- -BuildClass (shorthand -BC) : Force to use the specified class as the build class to invoke.
 It can be the short name of the class (without package prefix).